File 2016 Fuel Cost Adjustment Forms Online by April 1

 On Jan.
-23, the DHCR issued new fuel cost adjustment factors for rent-controlled apartments for the 2015 calendar year.
+22, the DHCR issued new fuel cost adjustment factors for rent-controlled apartments for the 2015 calendar year.
 The prices are based on a study of home heating oil prices provided by the NYC Rent Guidelines Board oil survey, a NYS Energy Research and Development Authority report, rate schedules for utility companies providing heating fuel, and a survey of retail coal vendors.
-During the calendar year for 2014, the findings show that fuel prices generally decreased with three exceptions for interruptible gas systems-Con Edison, steam, and coal.
+During the calendar year for 2015, the findings show that fuel prices generally decreased, with three exceptions for: Gas—National Grid of New York, Gas—National Grid, and Electricity.

 Owners using any of the fuels that have decreased in price and who have obtained a rent increase for fuel cost adjustment since Dec.
-31, 1979, are required to serve any affected tenants and file a report with the DHCR for a rent reduction by April 1, 2015, for fuel costs.
+31, 1979, are required to serve any affected tenants and file a report with the DHCR for a rent reduction by April 1, 2016, for fuel costs.
 If an owner fails to do so, all rent adjustments for fuel costs previously obtained will be forfeited for a period of 12 months and the rent reduction will be retroactive to Jan.
-1, 2015.
-Similarly, for those categories of fuel that increased (interruptible gas-Con Ed; steam; and coal), the owner must file by April 1, 2015.
+1, 2016.
+Similarly, for those categories of fuel that increased (Gas—National Grid of New York, Gas—National Grid, and Electricity), the owner must file by April 1, 2016.

 Send Forms to Tenants